apache/flink/docs/dataset_transformations.md

 ### CoGroup

 The CoGroup transformation jointly processes groups of two DataSets.
-Both DataSets are grouped on a defined key and groups of both DataSets that share the same key are handed together to a user-defined `CoGroupFunction`.
-If for a specific key only one DataSet has a group, the `CoGroupFunction` is called with this group and an empty group.
+Both DataSets are grouped on a defined key and groups of both DataSets that share the same key are handed together to a user-defined co-group function.
+If for a specific key only one DataSet has a group, the co-group function is called with this group and an empty group.
-A `CoGroupFunction` can separately iterate over the elements of both groups and return an arbitrary number of result elements.
+A co-group function can separately iterate over the elements of both groups and return an arbitrary number of result elements.

 Similar to Reduce, GroupReduce, and Join, keys can be defined using

-- a `KeySelector` function or
+- a key-selector function or
-- one or more field position keys (Tuple DataSet only).
+- one or more field position keys (Tuple DataSet only) or
+- Case Class fields.

 #### CoGroup on DataSets Grouped by Field Position Keys (Tuple DataSets only)